blabla1337/skf-flask/skf/markdown/code_examples/php/7-code_example--X_path_query--.md

     <?php

-	class xPathControll{
+	class xPathControl{

 		/*
-		Define the allowed characters and input parameter and countlevel for the user lockout like:
+		Define the allowed characters and input parameter and count level for the user lockout like:
 		controller("<'>&", $_GET['filename'], "3")
 		*/